Travel Nurse Housing: Everything You Need To Know

 Even if you’re a seasoned travel nurse, it’s helpful to have a few items that remind you of your loved ones with you.

-Bring medications and a file (on paper or on your phone) with your pet’s health certificates and medical history, as well as the contact information for the veterinarian who last treated them.
+Bring medications and a file (on paper or digital) with your pet’s health certificates and medical history, and contact information for the veterinarian who last treated them.

-If you opt to find a place on your own, you will get a travel nurse housing stipend.
-While it may appear daunting at first, you have several resources at your disposal to make the process go more smoothly.
-You might want to do the following before signing any documents:
+Finding a place that fits your stipend may appear daunting at first, but you have several resources at your disposal to make the process go smoothly.
+Consider the following before signing any documents:

 On Craigslist, you can find real home alternatives, but they come at a price.
 You can’t believe everything you see on Craigslist.
 Someone will post a too-good-to-be-true Craigslist housing offer, and you need to ask yourself whether it’s real or not.
 Thankfully, if you are part of a travel nurse community, you can ask them about it and get great advice.
 Always dig more about a place before saying yes to any offer.